Tyler-KD/Make-Your-Own-Logo/README.md

 ## Installation

 Within the root directory, install dependencies with the command "npm i" in the terminal.
-Then, install inquirer with the command "npm inquirer@8.2.4" in the terminal.
+Then, install inquirer with the command "npm i inquirer@8.2.4" in the terminal.
 Inquirer will allow the inquirer prompt interface for user input.
 Finally, install jest with the command "npm i jest" within the terminal.
 Jest allows the unit run tests for each shape.

 ## Usage